stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 Most of the devices will be using `Custom JavaScript` type.
 For services retrieving data from RSS feed, `RSS Feed` types could be used to simplify the process.
 Similarly, if a service only uses simple HTTP request methods, `Generic REST` can be used.
-For more details, please refer to [devices with zero code](/doc/thingpedia-device-with-zero-code.md).
+For more details, please refer to [device with zero code](/doc/thingpedia-device-with-zero-code.md).

 ### User visible name and description
 All the devices configured by a user will be shown in the user's [My Almond](https://almond.stanford.edu/me).